-In 2012-13, the Algebra I, Literature, and Biology 11th-grade replaced the Exams Keystone Pennsylvania System of School Assessments (PSSA) in math, reading, and science for purposes of student, educator, and school accountability.
+In 2012-13, the Algebra I, Literature, and Biology replaced Keystone Exams the Pennsylvania System of School Assessments (PSSA) in math, reading, and science for purposes of student, educator, and school accountability.
 Students should take the Keystone Exams at or near the end of a Keystone-related course.
 The students' results are banked until their junior year for accountability purposes and until their senior year for graduation purposes.
 Some students who previously completed a Keystone-related course but did not take the Keystone Exam will also participate for accountability purposes.
 Additionally, students who take a Keystone Exam and do not score Proficient may re-take the exam.